dabrady/site/src/pages/posts/syndicate-the-making-of.md

 - So that's what I did: using my newfound knowledge of the `requests` library and the Github Data API documentation, I crafted the final request that would complete the larger incantation I had been cooking up; it took me all of 5 minutes to do it
 - I learned a valuable lesson from that experience: libraries can be nice, wonderful, even; but they can easily become a crutch for us as developers, and sometimes that can hinder more than help us by blinding us to simple solutions
 - I was finally ready to integration test this new feature: I created a few dummy posts and verified that they were properly syndicated to DEV.to, and that they all tagged in a single commit back upstream to my repo; I then pushed some modifications to those posts and confirmed their DEV.to dopplegangers were updated appropriately but that no commits to my repo were generated.
 Success!

+# (the making of) syndicate: performance problem no.2: too slow to build
 - Next on my list of deferred problems was the build time.
 - Before introducing the `github3.py` library, I was using the `python:3-alpine` Docker image, which is very small and gave base Docker build times of around 6 seconds (before I started adding my project dependencies)
 - But `github3.py` relied on some dependencies that are not available on that image: I would need to figure them out and install them manually from my Dockerfile, or else use a different image that included the missing dependencies